 He has also written an article, 'Modeling with NLP' (Rapport 46 Winter 1999), and a couple of articles in response to John Grinder & Carmen Bostic St Clair's comments about NLP modelling: 'The Emperor's New Prose' (The Model Magazine, Summer 2006) and 'Modeling Modeling', 2006.

 John Grinder & Frank Pucelik (Editors) Origins Of Neuro Linguistic Programming (Crown House, 2013).
 If you read between the lines you can discern much on how the original modelling gave rise to NLP in the early 1970's.

-Fran Burgess has made a mammoth contribution to the field by publishing The Bumper Bundle Book of Modelling.
-It is the result of 15 years observing many leading modellers first-hand.
+Fran Burgess has made a mammoth contribution to the field by publishing The Bumper Bundle Book of Modelling (2014) and it's sister, The Bumper Bundle Companion Workbook: They are the result of 15 years observing many leading modellers first-hand.
 It is the first publication which provides an extensive compilation and comparison of a number of modelling methodologies used in NLP.

 Book: Whispering in the Wind (Grinder & Bostic St Clair, 2001) www.nlpwhisperinginthewind.com